Projects

 Design Process

-5. Iteration: Refined workshop format based on participant feedback, adjusting timing, hands-on involvement, and recipe complexity.
+3. Iteration: Refined format based on participant feedback, adjusting timing, hands-on involvement, and recipe complexity for optimal learning and connection.

 Measurable Outcomes